Germanwings offers emotional damage payments to crash victims' families

 The 25,000 euros payouts are on top of 50,000 euros already paid as immediate financial assistance to relatives.
 German law does not usually provide for a separate award for pain and suffering, unlike in the United States.

-Germanwings, a unit of Lufthansa (LHAG.DE), said on Tuesday it wished to treat everyone fairly, although one lawyer said the offer was not sufficient.
+Germanwings, a unit of Lufthansa, said on Tuesday it wished to treat everyone fairly, although one lawyer said the offer was not sufficient.

 The damages payout for emotional distress will be made to parents, widowed spouses, partners and children of the victims and does not require proof of damages incurred to be presented in order for the payout to be made, it said.